CarbonLDP/carbonldp-js-sdk/doc/README.md

 static create( id?:string,  types?:string[] ):Carbon.Resource.Class
 ```

-Create a Resource object with id and types if provided.
+Creates a Resource object with the id and types provided.

 *Parameters*